intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ## Key Takeaways

-At the end of the third day the discussion turned to key takeaways that had consensus.
+At the end of the third day, the discussion turned to key takeaways that had consensus.
 In the process of discussion there were some realizations where additional work was also needed.

 [XXX: note at this point these are cut and paste from the slides and not properly edited/cleaned/moved around]